ncdframas/FramasDevDocs/docs/db_documentation.md

 ------------------------------
 ## DATABASE DOCUMENTATION UPDATE GUIDELINES
 ------------------------------
-## 1. Golden Rule
+## 1. Rule
 **"Code changes, Doc changes".**
-Any changes to the Database schema (Table, Column, Type, Index) without a corresponding documentation update will be considered Incomplete (Task Not Done).
+Any changes to the Database schema (Table, Column, Type, Index) have to documentation update.

 ------------------------------
 ## 2. Execution Checklist